DROUGHT PROTECTION pROGRAM

 Unpredictable water years can lead to decisions by state and federal agencies and courts that can result in reductions to water supply that have devastating effects on the Sacramento Valley.

-The agreement is needed to avoid repeating the impacts of 2022 when the Settlement Contractors received an 18% water supply from Reclamation.
+The program is needed to avoid repeating the impacts of 2022 when the Settlement Contractors received an 18% water supply from US Bureau of Reclamation.
 This resulted in 370,000 acres of farmland fallowed in the Sacramento Valley and little water for communities, fish and wildlife.

 How does the Drought Protection Program Work?

-During the first 10-year span, the Settlement Contractors would reduce contract supply by up to 500,000 acre-feet during years the hydrologic conditions triggers are met.
-During the second ten-year term, up to 100,000 acre-feet would be held during years when the hydrologic conditions triggers are met.
+During the first ten-year period, the Settlement Contractors will reduce contract supply by up to 500,000 acre-feet during years the hydrologic conditions triggers are met.
+During the second ten-year period, up to 100,000 acre-feet would be held during years when the hydrologic conditions triggers are met.

-DPP is only implemented when ALL of the following occurs:
+DPP water supply reductions are only implemented when ALL of the following occurs:

-4. Reclamation forecasts a Critical Year under the Settlement Contractors
+US Bureau of Reclamation forecasts a Critical Year under the Settlement Contracts.

 Compensation for Agreement:

-The US Bureau of Reclamation provided $250 million to the Sacramento River Settlement Contractor non-profit Corporation which then disbursed that funding to landowners.
-More than half of the $250 million will be spent on drought resiliency projects.
+The US Bureau of Reclamation provided $250 million to fund the program.
+More than half of the funds will be spent on drought resiliency projects.

 Please consult your district’s/company’s general manager for individual questions on the program and related questions on funding, taxes and crop insurance.